RahmanKM/neocortexapi/source/MyCloudProjectSample/Documentation/Improve SDR to Bitmap Cloud Implementation - KhanMushfiqur-Rahman.md

         }
 ```

-In this experiment we have implemented our Software Engineering project in Azure cloud.
+In this experiment I have implemented our Software Engineering project in Azure cloud.
 Below is the total algorithm of the project:

 ![image](images/mushfiqs_diagram.png)